micmejia/bible-dump/AMPC/Romans/Rom 4.md

-Who was betrayed _and_ put to death because of our misdeeds and was raised to secure our justification (our [^e]acquittal), [making our account balance and absolving us from all guilt before God].
+Who was betrayed _and_ put to death because of our misdeeds and was raised to secure our justification (our acquittal), [making our account balance and absolving us from all guilt before God].